-For future submissions, please refer to the guidelines below before submitting your manuscript to the editors and read our FAQs if you need more information.
+Before you submit, please refer to the guidelines below and read our FAQs if you need more information.

 The ANUHJ II welcomes submissions from undergraduates, postgraduates, academics and alumni from all Australian universities.
 The Journal will consider articles, object studies, lectures, reviews (books and exhibitions) and memoir pieces (authors wishing to review or submit memoir pieces, lectures or reviews are encouraged to contact the editors first as unsolicited submissions of these types will not be accepted).
 The Journal encourages long form book reviews and short articles (less than 3,000 words) and will also consider other types of work suitable for publication, but it is recommended that authors contact the editors before submitting their manuscript.